WinFan3672/Pythinux/ROADMAP.md

 This is my long-term plan for the future of Pythinux.
 ## 2.x
 * Package Manager
-	- Dependency tracking
-		+ Allows for locking dependencies as required for a package.

     - Smarter upgrades
 	    + Version tracking allows for skipping up-to-date packages.

-	- Expected PKM version: 3.0
+	- Expected PKM version: 3.1
-	- Expected Release: 2.3
+	- Expected Release: 2.4

 * Users
 	- Custom Groups
 	- Group Permissions
 	- User Manager
 		+ 1.x had one, 2.x should as well.
-	- Expected Release: 2.3
+	- Expected Release: 2.4
 ## 3.x
 3.0 will implement a proper GUI system, with a window manager and built-in applications.
 A terminal emulator will allow for running terminal commands, as always.